“There is nothing to writing. All you do is sit down at a typewriter and bleed.” - Ernest Hemingway

 I, on the other hand, cringed when the dreaded book report was assigned.
 They included my two least favorite activities, reading a book and writing about it!
 The typical book report in elementary school was a few pages.
 I remembered creating a master plan.
 I was so proud of myself and at my cleverness!
 Since in those days, reports were hand-written, I would just write in really big font!
 Like really big!
 I could manage to fit one paragraph in those few required pages!

-My master plot lasted for two reports.
+My master plan lasted for two reports.
 On the first report, my teacher noted that I had missed several key elements from the book.
 But since she didn't mention my giant hand-writing, I kept at it for a second report the following month.
 After all, she didn't mention that hand-writing, right?
 But when I get the second report back, I see that I've been officially outed.
 "You missed several key elements again, next time, you will need to submit four pages."
 Well, that didn't last long.

 I mean, look at this face?
 Doesn't this say studious all over it?
 Check-out the bow!